 Singapore is more than just a lay over city on your way to Europe, it is also it’s own country, a multi-cultural home to countless expats and a vibrant culture that is definitely worth getting out of the airport for.

 Looking for the perfect place to break up that long haul flight?
 Singapore ticks all the boxes.

-Singapore is both a country and a city and follows the Singapore Time Zone UTC +08:00.
+Singapore is both a country and a city sitting at the south of Southeast Asia and follows the Singapore Time Zone UTC +8.